Skip to content

 Buckle up, it's time for a whirlwind tour of Flox.

-Get the project
+Clone the sample project

 We've prepared a sample project for you, but you'll need to install Flox to follow along.
 Once you have Flox, you can clone the project: